BrechtDeVlieger/airflow-kube-helm/examples/minikube/git-sync/readme.md

 ```

 When everything is set up correctly, you should be able to access the airflow webserver.
-Have a look at the node port to see on which port the webserver is exposed:
+Have a look at the node port to see on which port the webserver is exposed: don't neeed to do this!

 ```bash
 echo 192.168.99.100:`kubectl describe service airflow-web --namespace=airflow | grep NodePort | sed -n 's/.*web  \([0-9]\+\)\/TCP/\1/p' `